 I’m an award-winning journalist with a decade of experience across national, local and student media.

-I am currently the assistant news editor for Metro.co.uk, and was previously a content editor specialising in social media for two local news websites at Reach – MyLondon and Kent Live.
+I am currently the deputy news editor for Metro.co.uk, and was previously a content editor specialising in social media for two local news websites at Reach – MyLondon and Kent Live.

 I have also had bylines in a number of other national publications, including The Guardian, The Mirror, The Telegraph, The Times, The Independent, HuffPost UK and The Daily Star.